 This is a very special and unique thing to happen for LFHS Athletics and the football program.
 This will inspire future Scout athletes to compete beyond high school and maybe even go to a professional level.

-The LFHS community will wait excitedly to watch these two in the NFL this upcoming fall.
+The LFHS community will wait excitedly to watch these three in the NFL this upcoming fall.